walmartlabs/lacinia/docs/tutorial/rating-mutation.rst

-Just as with queries, it is necessary to define what value will be resolved by the mutation; typically, when a mutation modifies a single object, that object is resolved.
+Just as with queries, it is necessary to define what value will be resolved by the mutation; typically, when a mutation modifies a single object, that object is resolved, in its updated state.

 Here, resolving a GameRating didn't seem to provide value, and we arbitrarily decided to instead resolve the BoardGame ... we could have just as easily